 IGETC-certified transfer students must complete one writing course (MCWP 125) or may request to use MCWP 50 instead.

 The writing courses must be taken for a letter grade.
-Priority enrollment is given to students admitted as freshmen for their first six quarters only, and for transfer students, for their first three.
+Priority enrollment is given to students admitted as first-year students for their first six quarters only, and for transfer students, for their first three.
 After the priority period, all students will have to wait until their second pass to enroll in Muir College Writing Program courses.
 Delaying the Muir writing courses may make it harder to graduate on time.

 Minors are optional.
 They require a minimum of twenty-eight units of course work, of which at least twenty units must be upper division.
 Students may use a maximum of eight units of upper-division credit from their major to satisfy minor requirements.
 A formal request for the minor must be approved by the department or program and college by the quarter before graduation.